SaverioNapolitano/computernetworks/README.md

 Exercises made for the Computer Networks exam.

-In the `exercises` folder you can find all the lab lessons with the marionnet project, a file containing just the sequence of commands to execute to replicate what was done in class, and a file with more detailed explanation about the theory behind it.
+In the `exercises` folder you can find all the lab lessons with the marionnet project, a file containing just the sequence of commands to execute to replicate what was done in class, and *maybe* a file with more detailed explanation about the theory behind it.

 ## How to use